pingcap/docs/tiflash/monitor-tiflash.md

 ## Raft

-- Read Index OPS: The number of times that each TiFlash instance triggers the `read_index` request, which equals to the number of Regions triggered.
+- Read Index OPS: The number of times that each TiFlash instance triggers the `read_index` request per second, which equals to the number of Regions triggered.
 - Read Index Duration: The time used by `read_index` for all TiFlash instances.
-Most time is used for interaction with Region leader and retry.
+Most time is used for interaction with the Region leader and retry.
 - Wait Index Duration: The time used by `wait_index` for all TiFlash instances, namely the time used to wait until local index >= read_index after the `read_index` request is received.